 I prefer the decora which has plain green leaves, but others like other leaf color variations and there is a nice choice.

 Once the plant begins to mature and grow in height it’s common to train and support the trunk and branches by staking or tying them back to keep them growing upright.

-Care level: This species is quite an easy plant to care for and can grow well on low light.
+Care level: This species is quite an easy plant to care for and can grow well in low light.
 The worst a grower can do (which are common mistakes) is over-water, move the plant around too much or to a spot with less light or with colder temperatures.
-Sudden drops of temperature or cold drafts are also not good.
+Sudden drops in temperature or cold drafts are also not good.

 Rubber Plant Facts